A Hessian criterion for totally nonnegative Toeplitz matrices and a theorem of Cattani: Hodge Theory and Proof of

-Recall that a matrix is totally non-negative, respectively totally positive, if all of its minor determinants are non-negative, respectively positive.
-The following result was proved in \cite[Theorems 1,2]{MMS}: \begin{lemma} Fix a homogeneous form $F\in Q_d$ of degree $d$ and Sperner number $s=s(F)$, and fix $i$, $0\leq i\leq \flo{d}$.
-Then \begin{enumerate} \item $A_F$ satisfies mixed HRR$_i(\overline{U})$ if and only if $\phi^i_d(F)$ is totally positive.
+Recall that a matrix is totally nonnegative, respectively totally positive, if all of its minor determinants are nonnegative, respectively positive.
+The following result was proved in \cite[Theorems 1,2]{MMS,Errata}: \begin{fact} Fix a homogeneous form $F\in Q_d$ of degree $d$ and Sperner number $s=s(F)$, and fix $i$, $0\leq i\leq \flo{d}$.
+Then \begin{enumerate} \item $A_F$ satisfies mixed HRR$_i\left(\mathcal{K}_{\geq 0}^*\right)$ if and only if $\phi^i_d(F)$ is totally positive.